cimurah/event-seating/README.md

 Notes:

 Due to time constraint, I've only included a few tests to cover this exercise main objective.
-My goals with these tests are to verify that my solution is responding as expected and to learn how to implement unit testing in Spring Boot.
+My goals with these tests were to verify that my solution responds as expected and to learn how to implement unit testing in Spring.

 **Example**